AugurSystems/TACACS/README.md

-# Support or Contact
+# Feedback &amp; Support
-You can [contact Augur Systems](http://www.augur.com/) for help, or commercial support.
+We'd love to hear from you if you're using this library, have suggestions, (or even if you found a better library).
+Please [contact Augur Systems](http://www.augur.com/).